AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-right-panel.md

     >[!NOTE]
     >
     > Any addition, deletion, or modification of metadata properties (whether default or custom), will trigger the [working copy indicator](./web-editor-edit-topics.md#working-copy-indicator) on the document version.
-Also,  >[!NOTE]

 - **Language**: Shows the language of the topic.
 It is set from the language field in the properties page.